Okipa/laravel-table/README.md

 ## Customize translations

-You can customize the package translation by publishing them in your project :
+To customize the existing translations, publish the packages translations files to make the wanted changes :

 ```bash
 php artisan vendor:publish --tag=laravel-table:translations
 ```

-Once you have published them, override them from your `resources/lang/vendor/laravel-table/<locale>/laravel-table.php` directory.

 ## Customize templates

-To modify or use your own template, you will have to publish the package blade templates in your project :
+Customize the used templates to make this package fit to your needs.
+Publish the views with the command :

 ```bash
 php artisan vendor:publish --tag=laravel-table:views